Updated on January 20, 2025

-6 min read
+5 min read

 Under Eye Filler - Procedure, Pros, Cons & Costs

-11 sources cited
+10 sources cited

 Vision Center is funded by our readers.
 We may earn commissions if you purchase something via one of our links.

-Under-eye fillers are a standard procedure used in dermatology and cosmetic surgery to prevent signs of aging, add volume, and improve skin texture.
+Under-eye fillers are a standard procedure in dermatology and cosmetic surgery.
+About 2.6 million people get dermal fillers each year to prevent signs of aging, add volume, or improve skin texture.

 How Does Under-Eye Filler Work?

 As we age, our skin loses elasticity, volume, and moisture.
-Dermal fillers help to restore volume loss and youthful appearance.
+Under-eye dermal fillers are gel-like substances injected into the skin.

-Under-eye dermal fillers are gel-like substances injected directly into the skin.
-The fillers contain natural substances already found in soft skin tissue.
-They work by attracting water and locking in moisture to create volume and provide structural support.
+They contain natural substances already found in soft skin tissue and work by attracting water while locking in moisture.
+This creates volume and provides structural support.

+Fortunately, you can repeat the procedure when the effect subsides.
 The most common and effective substances found in under-the-eye fillers include:

-• Autologous fat transfer uses fat grafting to restore volume
+• Autologous fat transfer.
+Uses fat grafting to restore volume.

-• Polymethylmethacrylate (PMMA) contains cow collagen and is not reabsorbed by the body
+• Polymethylmethacrylate (PMMA).
+Contains cow collagen and is not reabsorbed by the body.

 In addition to improving eye hollows, dermal fillers are approved to: